 There is a real shortage of workers in the care industry.
-It may not be the most glamorous of professions, and the bad press surrounding the field recently could be putting you off.
+It may not be the most glamorous of professions, and the bad press surrounding the healthcare career recently could be putting you off.
 There has been no end to the stories placing blame on care workers for negligence and other crimes against people in their care.
-But it can be an extremely rewarding area to work in.
+But it can be an extremely rewarding area to work in social care.
 You are able to make a real noticeable improvement in the lives of other people on a day to day basis.
-There are not many people who can say that they are achieving that.
+There are not many people who can say that they are achieving that, so it might be time to consider a career change!

 At a time when we are seeing a continued high level of unemployment and less and less working opportunities, the care industry is a fantastic one to enter.
 According to some reports, by 2020 the workforce of the care industry will have had to increase by 30% in order to keep up with growing demand for patient care.
 This is, of course, across all sectors, but with people living longer and longer, the population increasing exponentially and rates of obesity soaring, the care industry is screaming out for new employees.
 But of course, there is a catch.